ConorMcGrew/Kickstarter-Analysis/README.md

 ### Limitations

 The biggest limitation, is that while the kickstarter data is vast, we don’t have an extensive amount for plays just like Louise’s.
-Only 72 other plays fit in the same cost bracket as hers, and those aren’t necessarily from the same city as Louise (I would imagine that people are more likely to fund a production if it is local) or if those campaigns had some buzzwords that really invested people in them.
+Only 72 other plays fit in the same cost bracket as hers, and those aren’t necessarily from the same city as Louise (I would imagine that people are more likely to fund a production if it is local) or if those campaigns had some buzzwords that drew people to them.
 Additionally, because there are so few campaigns with goals greater than $15,000, it is hard to say whether raising her cost of production to $35,000 would actually increase her chances of achieving that goal (as seen in the chart it has a 67% success rate but that is represented by just 4 of 6, not 200 of 300 *per se*).
 Additionally, the *Theater Outcomes Based on Launch Date* looks somewhat misleading.
 It has only the number of successes and failures.
 I think it would give a more accurate relationship if it were based on percentage (as the two primary categories always have at least 30 members).

 ### Further Analysis